fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 inside that Dockerfile we will tell the image three things:

-1. Use the node:16 as the base for our image, we want everything node 16 contains to be available for this image.
+- Use the node:16 as the base for our image
-2. Include the index.js inside the image, so we don't need to manually copy it into the container
+- Include the index.js inside the image, so we don't need to manually copy it into the container
-3. When we run a container from the image, use node to execute the index.js file.
+- When we run a container from the image, use node to execute the index.js file.

 The wishes above will translate into a basic Dockerfile.
 The best location to place this file is usually at the root of the project.

-`Dockerfile`
+The resulting <i>Dockerfile</i> looks like this:

 ```Dockerfile
 FROM node:16